minasoltan7/weather-journal-app/README.md

 This project create an asynchronous web app that uses "Open Weather Map" Web API and user data to dynamically update the UI.

-All you nedd is to add the Zip code of any US city and your feeling.Then the server will send back to you the following:-
+All you need is to add the Zip code of any US city and your feeling.Then the server will send back to you the following:-

 - Date
 - Temperature